epics-rip/pvDataWWW/scripts/README_CPP.md

 This README is a guide to the build of the C++ implementation of EPICS Version 4.

-Status: This README is up-to-date with respect to release v4.5.0.1 of EPICS Version 4.
+Status: This README is up-to-date with respect to release v4.5.0.2 of EPICS Version 4.

 Auth:
 Dave Hickin, Diamond, 28-Oct-2015

-Mod:
+This version:
-Dave Hickin, Diamond, 28-Jan-2016
+Dave Hickin, Diamond, 6-May-2016
-Update for 4.5.0.1.
+Update for 4.5.0.2.

 Prerequisites